|

 and the city of New Orleans to widen the Industrial Canal; current

-problems with drugs and violence in the community; religious aspects
+problems with drugs and violence in the community; the religious lives

 methods of improving environmental conditions in the community are